Chocolate Coconut Balls are easy, decadent and made in one bowl with only 6 ingredients. They will be your new favorite healthier dessert!

 - In a medium pot, melt coconut oil on low heat.

 - Remove from heat and whisk in cacao powder and vanilla extract.
-Whisk in maple syrup or honey.
+Whisk in maple syrup.

 - Place mixture in a freezer for about 10 minutes.